AASanusi/fashion/README.md

 # Fashion

 Fashion is a social media platform created for the fashion community to interact with each other.
-It's for designers, stylist, brands and creatives to promote and share their thoughts fashion.
-This platform provides space for all of these creatives to interact with each and possibly collaborate.
+It's for designers, stylist, brands and creatives to promote and share their thoughts on fashion.
+This platform provides a space for all of these users to interact and collaborate.
 Users will be able to share their thoughts, post what they are working on, promote their clothing brands, save their favourite posts and many more.

 ![Am I Responsive image](/src/assets/readme-images/responsiveness.png)

 Please find the link to "Fashion" live site [HERE](https://fashion-react.herokuapp.com/)

 A DRF_API was created to support all backend functionalities needed for this application to work.
-You can find all the information regarding DRF-API [HERE](https://github.com/AASanusi/fshn-api) to which you'll find all the planning, setup , installationa, deployment and overall information regarding the DRF-API.
+You can find all the information regarding DRF-API [HERE](https://github.com/AASanusi/fshn-api) to which you'll find all the planning, setup , installation and deployment

 #### DEPLOYED BACKEND API [LINK](https://fshn-api.herokuapp.com/)
 #### DEPLOYED BACKEND API  [REPOSITORY](https://github.com/AASanusi/fshn-api)